Jane Edmanson: Broadcast media

 In 1989 Edmanson replaced Kevin Heinze as presenter for ABC TV's Sow What.
 Edmanson was a founding presenter at Gardening Australia and has continued in the role.
 Another television role was six episodes on Good Morning Australia in 2005.
 Edmanson moved on to add weekend gardening talkback radio in Victoria to her broadcast list with 3AK, 3MP and 3AW over 28 years.

+In November 2025, Edmanson announced her retirement from Gardening Australia, finishing up presenting on the show on 28 November.
+She was the longest serving presenter on the show, and left as the only original presenter, having been on the program since its beginning in 1990.